microsoft/data-science-editor/src/pages/ddk/microbit/pr-template.md

 ## How to test this extension as a user?

+**This features requires to beta editor of MakeCode at https://makecode.microbit.org/beta.**

 - Click on https://microsoft.github.io/jacdac-docs/ddk/microbit/extension-samples/
 - Find the extension for this accessory
 - Click on **Try MakeCode** to open a project that as a user